 What is noise?

 There is no unequivocal definition, but it could be said that noise is an unwanted sound that can be considered annoying, unpleasant useless for the person who hears it.
-We understand by noise an inarticulate and confused sound, more or less loud.
+We understand noise as an inarticulate and confused sound, more or less loud.
 Some types of sounds are considered pleasant (exceptional) depending on the situation or the specific sensitivity of people such as DJ sound.

 The propagation of sound in air is comparable to that of waves in water.
 When we throw a stone on a raft, circular waves appear that spread evenly in all directions.
 Sound in the air, these invisible waves propagate in the same way, transmitting part of the energy emitted by the sound source to people.

 Sound is an auditory sensation that originates from an acoustic wave from a vibration that propagates in an elastic medium.
 Vibration is produced by energy, for example, that is generated when a guitar string is pressed.
-Noise and vibration in the workplace

 Frequency and unit of sound